 Research working out of your home.

-If you work from home, you will save money on rent and travel expenses.
+If you decide to start a home-based tutoring business and work from home, you will save money on rent and travel expenses.
 However, this means that clients will need to travel to you which could be difficult for students without a car.

 The size of your home also limits the number of students you can teach at a time.